gislik/blog/README.md

 This is the blog body
 ~~~

 Pages in the `blog` directory are considered to be blog posts which have additional features like pagination, categories and tags.
-Blog posts are ordered newest to oldest and each post's date is extracted from the `date` field, the `published` field or from the a prefix of the filename.
+Blog posts are ordered newest to oldest and each post's date is extracted from the `date` field, the `published` field or from the prefix of the filename.
 Tags are generated from the `tags` field in the metadata but categories are derived from the parent folder's name.
 When an `image` is specified it is used in Twitter summary cards.

-Summary is either set explicitly in the front matter, read from the content and upto the `<!--more-->` comment or derived from the first sentence.
-Summaryr set in the front matter is used as the description for Twitter summary cards.
+Summary is either set explicitly in the front matter, read from the content and up to the `<!--more-->` comment or derived from the first sentence.
+Summary set in the front matter is used as the description for Twitter summary cards.

 Some parts of the site are generated without an existing source using Hakyll combinators like the index page which lists a few of the latest blog.